Code-Institute-Submissions/memory_game_ms2/readme.md

 ### Outstanding issues:
- - the Chinese characters used in the game do not display as authentically on Chrome as they do on Firefox - this needs to be addressed as it can affect the ease of their recognition.
+ - the Chinese characters used in the game do not display as clearly on Chrome as they do on Firefox - this needs to be addressed as it can affect the ease of their recognition.
+ - the size of the modal appears to be limited by CSS media rules this means that on some very large devices the modal is too small for a satisfying appearance - I am still looking for a workaround to increase the size on the largest displays, however this is not a problem that will affect most anticipated (mobile device) users.

 ## Deployment